 The jewelry designer enlisted the help of Louisa Pierce and Emily Ward of on-the-rise design duo Pierce & Ward to turn her Santa Monica home into a stylishly comfortable family retreat.
 “I was nervous to work with friends, but I was really nervous to work with a designer because my tastes are so specific,” Jennifer says of the process.
 “But Em and Louisa just got me.
 They were on point with everything.”
-The designers tapped The Studio to help source some special pieces, including vintage credenzas and a pink linen sofa.
+The designers tapped One Kings Lane Interior Design to help source some special pieces, including vintage credenzas and a pink linen sofa.

 Amy Stone’s Polished NYC Pad

 Social media maven Amy Stone had a clear vision for her new Manhattan home but needed a hand bringing it all to life.
 “There was so much potential for it to be a really gorgeous space,” she says of the pre-prewar apartment, which boasts elegant moldings, a marble fireplace, and original hardware.
-The Studio’s design gave her the traditional-meets-relaxed vibe she craved, with a versatile setup that’s perfect for entertaining.
+The Interior Design team gave her the traditional-meets-relaxed vibe she craved, with a versatile setup that’s perfect for entertaining.

 Zanna Roberts Rassi’s Multitasking Retreat

 The senior fashion editor for Marie Claire and co-founder of Milk Makeup was stumped when it came to her NYC loft’s playroom-slash-guest room.
 “It was one of those rooms we couldn’t really figure out,” Zanna says.
 “It was just a hodgepodge.”
-The Studio stepped in to give it function and style—plus a serious dose of pattern—turning it into a room that works as well for guests as it does for Zanna’s twin daughters.
+One Kings Lane Interior Design stepped in to give it function and style—plus a serious dose of pattern—turning it into a room that works as well for guests as it does for Zanna’s twin daughters.